 Cheapest SR-22 insurance companies in Arkansas

-Nationwide offers the cheapest SR-22 car insurance rates to Arkansas drivers at an average annual premium of $1,582.
-Geico and State Farm also offer affordable SR-22 car insurance rates in Arkansas, based on an in-depth analysis by CarInsurance.com.
+Nationwide provides the most affordable SR-22 car insurance for drivers in Arkansas, with an average annual premium of $1,582.
+Geico and State Farm also offer competitive SR-22 insurance rates in Arkansas, according to CarInsurance.com data.

 After a DUI or other traffic violation in Arkansas, getting SR-22 insurance is a requirement.
 While the SR-22 form doesn’t impact insurance costs, the violations that necessitate it typically result in higher premiums.
 However, high-risk drivers can still find affordable auto insurance rates in Arkansas.